*updated in January 2023*

 Like Azure, GCP is increasing its market share year-over-year, from 10% in 2021 to 11% in 2022.
 However, GCP is the only provider in the top three known to operate at a financial loss – a consistent trend since its launch in 2008.
 Despite its operating loss, GCP claims to focus on a longer-term path to profitability by aggressively investing in its services.
 According to Forrester’s 2023 predictions, Google may acquire a reputable technology service provider in the coming year to increase enterprise presence and competitive potential for GCP.

 Although Azure and GCP trail behind AWS in terms of market share and revenue, this doesn’t mean that AWS is the best option for all businesses.
 Each business has specific needs and goals, and each cloud provider has particular advantages and disadvantages that set them apart from the rest.
 This guide will compare and contrast the three largest cloud providers to aid you in making the best decision for your business.

 Migrating to the cloud and optimizing your workloads can have a tremendous impact on reducing your infrastructure costs, increasing development velocity, and accelerating product development.

-Wizeline takes a vendor-agnostic approach to cloud solutions and provides custom cloud strategies for our client’s business and technology needs.
-We partner with the three industry-leading cloud providers — Amazon Web Services, Google Cloud, and Microsoft Azure — to ensure we have the necessary resources and expertise to make every engagement successful.
-Download our guide for a full breakdown of each cloud provider.
+Wizeline takes a vendor-agnostic approach to cloud solutions and provides custom cloud strategies tailored to each client’s business and technology needs.
+We have experience working with all three leading cloud providers and the resources and expertise necessary to make every partnership successful.
+Learn more about our cloud partnerships here or email us at firstname.lastname@example.org.